What texts does the robot use for image search?

 attribute in the link element:

-<a href="link.html" title="[tip text]"><img border="0" alt="[alternative text]"
+<a href="link.html" title="[additional information about the image]"><img border="0" alt="[alternative text]"

 src="risunok.jpg" width="[image width]" height="[image height]"></a>